brandendupont-mcw/second-cms/src/documentation-pages/definitions.md

 **Race**: Race is defined as the racial category as determined by law enforcement in the following categories: Hispanic, Black, American Indian, Asian, White, and Other.

 Race and Ethnicity are captured separately in the DA’s case management system.
-Across the dashboard if the individual is identified as Hispanic and White, they are categorized as Hispanic.
+Aligned with a person-centered approach, across the dashboard we have combined the two fields.
+If the individual is identified as Hispanic and White, they are categorized as Hispanic.
 If the individual’s race is logged as Black, they are categorized as Black regardless of their ethnicity.
 If the individual’s race is logged as American Indian, they are categorized as American Indian regardless of their ethnicity.
 Individuals identified as having a race of Asian or Other, and an ethnicity of Non-Hispanic, are categorized as Another Race.

 ### Data Terms